syncfusion-content/javascript-docs/js/Grid/Filter.md

 There is an option to show or hide the additional filter options in the menu by setting [`filterSettings.showPredicate`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-showpredicate "filterSettings.showPredicate") as `true` or `false` respectively.

 N> For [`filterType`](https://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "filterType") property you can assign either `string` value ("menu") or `enum` value (`ej.Grid.FilterType.Menu`).

-Using [`columns.filterType`](https://help.syncfusion.com/api/js/ejgrid#members:columns-filtertype "columns.filterType") property we can render the excel or menu filter dialog to the grid columns.

 We can also filter a specified range of values by using the `between` operator for the column type `number`, `date` and `datetime`.